 Become a member of Mochi’s close-knit community

-In this volunteer position, Campus Ambassadors have a unique opportunity to develop their professional skills in ideating and executing marketing strategies and networking while gaining an understanding of how a digital publisher operates.
+In this volunteer position, Campus Ambassadors have a unique opportunity to develop their professional skills in ideating and executing marketing strategies while gaining an understanding of how a digital publisher operates.

 This position is an excellent opportunity for individuals who are interested in applying to marketing, social media, communications and/or nonprofit internships.